dev-academy-programme/computer-setup/windows-10-setup.md

     eslint-plugin-react@7.13.0 \
     eslint-plugin-standard@4.0.0
     ```
+1. Make VS Code your default Git editor
+    - Run this command in your terminal: `git config --global core.editor "code --wait"`
 1. Enable the automatic fixing of linting errors on file save by adding this to your `settings.json` in VS Code:
     ```js
     "editor.codeActionsOnSave": {